SOFTS-Raw sugar hits 3-1/2 week low as supply prospects brighten

 * They noted good rains in top producer Brazil suggest a possible early start to the harvest, with higher production widely expected.
 Also, the Brazilian government's fuel policy is set to prompt cane mills to favour sugar output over ethanol.

-* At the same time, production in India is progressing well and the Thai harvest is off to a good start.
+* At the same time, production in India is progressing well and the Thailand harvest is off to a good start.

 COFFEE